pedrohenrique-ql/vscode-regex-match/README.md

 - Fixed Javascript regex detector to avoid detecting comments starting by `/*`.
 - Fixed the problem of losing the highlights of the regex test when switching tabs in the editor.

-## v0.4.0

-- Added the functionality to test regex present in the code editor in the regex match window.
-- Created configuration settings to enable/disable the code lens feature.

 View the full [CHANGELOG](./CHANGELOG.md).